brql100/terraform-ansible/README.md

 First of all, create an AWS user.
 Keep its *ACCESS_KEY* and *SECRET_ACCESS_KEY*.
 You will also need a key to connect in your instances.

+Remember that this key **must** be created in the same region you are creating your resources using terraform.
+And its permissions must be *0400*.

 Now, use the Vagrantfile to boot up a VM in order to install our stuff.

 ```